 The Shar Pei is a unique dog.
 It has a balanced, calm and independent character but is also very affectionate and loves being with its family.
 It does not particularly like solitude but will adapt for a few hours.
 As with all dogs, being left alone is a condition that can lead to character and psychological defects and shortcomings.

 The breed standard defines the Shar Pei as calm, independent, loyal, and affectionate towards its family.
 It is a tendentially tolerant dog that loves cuddles but is also reserved.
-Having an ancient history, where the dog was a helper to man, a companion, the Shar Pei feels it has great importance within the family and may question the owner’s decisions and try to assert itself as a leader.
+Having an ancient history, where the dog was a helper to man and a companion, the Shar Pei feels it has great importance within the family and may question the owner’s decisions and try to assert itself as a leader.
 It needs an optimal condition with a loyal, concrete, consistent owner.
 If the owner has these qualities, the Shar Pei will trust him faithfully.

-The Shar Pei is very affectionate with his family and especially towards the person he considers to be the leader.
+Shar Pei is very affectionate with his family, especially towards the person he considers to be the leader.
 He loves cuddles and play and is friendly with the children he knows.
 However, when he is not well-socialised, his innate distrust due to his selection as a guard dog may make him insecure.
 Insecurity in the dog is always to be considered a severe character flaw.
 In the other sense, his mistrust accentuates loyalty because only his family and world are his true fulfilment.

 Shar-Pei is wary of strangers.